Regional Revitalization Research Center (RCRR)

 coordinator

-Mitsuo Yamakawa (Former Faculty of Economics Department of Regional Economics / Professor Professor Fukushima University / Visiting Professor, Science Council of Japan)
+Mitsuo Yamakawa (Former Director of Faculty of Economics Department of Regional Economics / Honorary Director of Fukushima University Professor and Visiting Professor / Affiliate Member of Science Council of Japan)

-Kenji Yamamoto (Former Dean Faculty of Economics Department of Regional Economics)
+Kenji Yamamoto (Former Director of Faculty of Economics Department of Regional Economics)

-Hitoshi Yaku (Former Professor Faculty of Economics Department of Regional Economics /Part-time Senior Assistant Professor)
+Yoshio Arai (Former Director of Faculty of Economics Department of Regional Economics)

-Ryota Saito (Utsunomiya Campus General Affairs Group, High School-University Collaboration, Industry-Academia Collaboration, Community Engagement Project)
+Ryota Saito (Utsunomiya Campus General Affairs Division, High School-University Collaboration, Industry-Academia Collaboration, and Community Engagement Project Section)

 Research / activities

-In addition to activities unique to the center and the university, this center also supports Community Engagement activities and research conducted by faculty and staff at each campus, and disseminates them in the form of news and annual reports.
+In addition to the activities of the center and the university itself, the center also supports Community Engagement activities and research conducted by faculty and staff at each campus, and disseminates information in the form of news and annual reports.

-Based on this agreement, joint surveys and research were carried out with the shopping district led by Professor Mitsuo Yamakawa of the Department of Regional Economics.
+Based on this agreement, a joint survey and research was conducted with the shopping district, led by Professor Mitsuo Yamakawa of Department of Regional Economics and his seminar students.

-Our Utsunomiya Campus and Bunsei University of Arts, which are both located in Utsunomiya City and are relatively close to each other, have signed an agreement to promote cooperation and exchange in education and research.
-It has the potential to promote the Utsunomiya Campus, which has departments in science and technology, medicine, and economics, and the Bunsei University of Arts, which has art departments.
+Utsunomiya Campus and Bunsei University of Art, both located in Utsunomiya City and relatively close to each other, have signed an agreement to promote cooperation and exchange in education and research.
+Utsunomiya Campus, which has departments of science and engineering, medicine, and economics, and Bunsei University of Art, which has an arts department, have great potential to promote cooperation and exchange in education and research.

-Triggered by this agreement, new educational and research activities have started, such as the implementation of joint research (digital manga, etc.) between science and technology and the arts, and the involvement of both universities in the management of the center.
+This agreement has led to the launch of new educational and research activities, such as joint research between science and engineering and arts departments (such as digital manga) and the involvement of both universities in the management of the center.

-Utsunomiya Campus circle "Teikyo Utsunomiya Town Planning Research Group" and bus operator "Kanto Jidosha Co., Ltd." headquartered in Utsunomiya continue to exchange opinions triggered by Utsunomiya City "Proposal for Town Development by University Students" project.
-As part of this, a workshop was held on campus, cosponsored by the Town Planning Research Group and Center.
-A wide range of opinions were exchanged not only on commuting to and from the university, but also on the use of public transportation from a broad perspective.
+Utsunomiya Campus Campus club "Teikyo Utsunomiya Urban Development Study Group" and the Utsunomiya-based bus company "Kanto Bus Co., Ltd." have been continuing to exchange opinions since the Utsunomiya City "Urban Development Proposals by University Students" project, and as part of this, a workshop was held exclusively on campus, co-hosted by the Urban Development Study Group and Center.
+In addition to members of the Study Group and Center and bus operators, faculty, staff and students from the university also participated, and a wide range of opinions were exchanged regarding not only commuting to and from the university, but also the use of public transportation in a broader perspective.

-From this year, the center has participated as a co-sponsor in the Department of Regional Economics symposium held at the Utsunomiya Campus every year.
-With the theme of "Emergent Regional Development and De-Global Warming", the event ended on a high note.
-The contents of this symposium are published in the Report Section of the Annual Report of the Research Center for Regional Revitalization.
+This year, the Center participated as a co-host in the Department Department of Regional Economics Symposium, which is held annually at Utsunomiya Campus.
+The symposium, with the theme of "Emergent Regional Development and Mitigating Global Warming," concluded with great success.
+Details of the symposium are published in the "Reports" section of the Regional Revitalization Research Center Annual Report.

 Publications